Podcasts

 Yeah.
 But, you know, the hounds are chasing them, and so they need to run really fast.
 Their challenge is like, how much can we afford to build out fiber?
 It's the same thing as with Dish.
 It's a cash flow issue.

 Ultimately the right decision, but do you have enough money to make it to the destination, right?
 Right.
 One of the other things I wanted to mention is like the Google Pixel Fold came out.
-Oh my God, so many people got into conniption when AT and T decided not to offer it.
+Oh my God, so many people got into conniption when AT&T decided not to offer it.
 You know, our friend of the show, Stetsendorgett, who I still think has the best name in the world, was like, oh, you know, I wonder how come did Samsung pay for full exclusivity?

 I looked it up in our numbers.
 Over the last year, we had like 370,000 people do like device evaluations with us, and we know exactly what phones they have because we passively collect that.
 And I looked at like, how many pixel folds do we have?
 And it was 89.
 When I look at the other, like, folds and flips, we're talking about the hundreds, if not the thousands.